 7. Review classification of employees for US Department of Labor (DOL) purposes

-“Now is the time to decide if employees are properly classified for wage and hour purposes,” Elaine Sommerville said.
-“Job descriptions should be reviewed to determine if employees qualify for the ministerial exception.
-And for all employees not qualifying under the ministerial exception, job descriptions and salary amounts should be reviewed to determine if the employee is exempt or nonexempt.
+“Now is the time to decide if employees are properly classified for wage and hour purposes,” Elaine Sommerville says.
+“Review job descriptions to determine if employees qualify for the ministerial exception.
+Then review job descriptions for non-qualifying employees and decide if they’re exempt or non-exempt.”

 8. Make sure ministers are properly classified for paying into the Social Security system